 Designing an Entry Door for a Coastal Home

 All of these options were definitely a little daunting at first and I’m a visual person so it was best for me to see how all these components looked together in order to envision them on our home.
-There are a number of ways to browse the entire collection and play around with configurations on the Therma-Tru website and in their DoorWays app.
+There are a number of ways to browse the entire collection and play around with configurations on the Therma-Tru website.

 With all the resources Therma-Tru provides for its customers I feel super prepared and confident that I’ve chosen the perfect unit for our home.
 It is so refreshing to see a company be so thorough and organized in presenting their products…organization and over-preparedness are two of my favorite things :)